NoxxFlame/TTT-Custom-Roles-Outdated/README.md

 - Alex and other members of the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for using my versions of these addons and helping me fix and improve them.

 # Changes from the Original Version
+- Mercenary - Added setting to allow Mercenary to buy all Traitor and Detective weapons in their shop.
+See **Configuration** section below
 - Killer - Ported knife (with smoke grenade), throwable crowbar, and "Your Evil is Showing" smoke from Town of Terror
 - Killer - Added new section to the scoreboard for the Killer since there can be a Killer and a Jester/Swapper now
 - Zombie, Vampire, and Killer - Ported "Zombie Vision" from Town of Terror